Naturally Daily

 Essential oils may help you reduce your problems in this crucial journey.
 Using essential oils for managing scleroderma symptoms has no side effects if you know how to use them.

-But, if you’re allergic to certain essential oil, you must not use it.
+But, if you’re allergic to certain essential oil, you must not use them.
 Also, consult with a physician before you use any of the oils.

 The National Centre for Biotechnology suggests using essential oils for scleroderma.
 The oils may provide relief from pains, skin inflammations, stress, sleeplessness, joint, and muscle immobility.
 [9]